Grails-Plugin-Consortium/grails-cxf/README.markdown

 If you wish to inject a custom in interceptor bean, use this property.
 This is helpful when the default cxf annotation of `@org.apache.cxf.interceptor.OutInterceptors (interceptors = {"com.example.Test1Interceptor" })` does not satisfy your needs.

-See above for examples (of using inInterceptor which should be very similar).
+See above for examples of using inInterceptor which should be very similar.

 **INFAULTINTERCEPTORS**

 If you wish to inject a custom in interceptor bean, use this property.
 This is helpful when the default cxf annotation of `@org.apache.cxf.interceptor.InFaultInterceptors (interceptors = {"com.example.Test1Interceptor" })` does not satisfy your needs.

-See above for examples (of using inInterceptor which should be very similar).
+See above for examples of using inInterceptor which should be very similar.

 **OUTFAULTINTERCEPTORS**

 If you wish to inject a custom in interceptor bean, use this property.
 This is helpful when the default cxf annotation of `@org.apache.cxf.interceptor.OutFaultInterceptors (interceptors = {"com.example.Test1Interceptor" })` does not satisfy your needs.

-See above for examples (of using inInterceptor which should be very similar).
+See above for examples of using inInterceptor which should be very similar.

 **CONCLUSION**